 #6 Backpacking Naxos

 Naxos is a backpacker’s dream Greece destination, perfect for island hopping and the largest island in the Cyclades group.
 It combines endless summer days, cheap accommodation and incredible, budget-friendly food.
 The island is easily accessible from Athens (4-5 hours) and provides a host of activities for all types of travellers.
-We spent a week here in August, and barely scratched the surface!
+We spent a week here in August and barely scratched the surface!

-Beautiful beaches, and beach clubs for the party-lovers.
+Beautiful beaches and beach clubs for the party-lovers.
 A mountainous wilderness interior for the outdoor adventurers – climbing Mt.
-Zeus is a highlight, and is free.
+Zeus is a highlight and is free.
 Incredible local cuisine to divulge in and nicknamed the bread-basket of the Greek Islands, Naxos is most known for its dried meats, fresh produce, and its legendary cheeses.
 A cheese tasting at KOUFOPOULOS in Naxos Town is a must.
 And that’s just to name a few.
 Make sure you visit the prehistoric Acropolis – build by ancient greeks.

 Where to stay in Naxos

-If you want to explore the island the best thing to do is to base yourself out of Naxos town.
-Use the extensive bus system to take day-trips everywhere.
+If you want to explore the island, the best thing to do is base yourself out of Naxos town.
+Use the extensive bus system to take day trips everywhere.
 This is what we did.
 If you just want to chill and hang out on the beach, base yourself anywhere along the island’s west coast, south of Naxos town.
 Countless beaches stretch for miles.

 Submitted by Ryan, The Nutty Trekkers